Stuart Forster discusses travelling with Cornerstone shaving products.

 The couple of times I’ve tried growing a beard I’ve looked more like a castaway than a hipster.
 Consequently, I prefer to shave regularly to remove my facial hair.

 Travel to the Maldives

-During September I was invited to the Maldives to attend the World Travel Writers Conference organised by Maldives TV.
+In September I was invited to the Maldives to attend the World Travel Writers Conference organised by Maldives TV.
 It involved recording interviews for television and speaking on stage.
-Naturally I wanted to look my best.
+Naturally, I wanted to look my best.

 A Cornerstone gift set

 Additionally, the company sent a Cornerstone gift set.
 The starter pack included a metallic-finish razor inscribed with my initials, a set of blades, pre-shave facial scrub, shaving gel and past-shave balm.
 The latter is scented with mint and leaves my face feeling fresh.

 Handily, the razors feature a trimmer, which I’ve found useful for trimming my sideburns and eyebrows.

 In addition to giving me a good, clean shave I like the look of the grey and red Cornerstone packaging.
 I unpacked the products on the beach, all of 20 paces from the front door of my villa at the Bandos Maldives resort to shoot a series of photos.